griendt/gd6/docs/docs/phases/4_movement.md

     Suppose an attacker sends `6` armies to a territory contains a fortress and one defending army.
 Then the invasion proceeds as follows (and in this order):

     1. The attacker pays a penalty of `2` armies, so that `4` will continue the attack;
-    2. The attacker pays an additional penalty of `2` armies to turn the Fortress into a Ruin, and has `2` left to attack;
+    2. The attacker pays an additional penalty of `2` armies to turn the Watchtower into a Ruin, and has `2` left to attack;
     3. One attacking army dies to slay the defending unit.
 The target becomes neutral and the attacker now has `1` army left.
     4. The last remaining army occupies the target territory.
 The attack was successful!

-??? tip "Fortress in a neutral territory"
+??? tip "Watchtower in a neutral territory"
     If a fortress stands on a neutral land, then there is no need to break the fortress first in order to occupy the territory.
     So, the fortress penalty only applies to invasions.